Who Is This Credit Card Best For?

 Restaurant purchases don’t earn extra rewards

-- Good bonus for new cardholders: The bonus for new cardholders is worth about twice as much as what you can expect from similar cards from other airlines.
+- Good bonus for new cardholders: The bonus for new cardholders is worth more than twice as much as what you can expect from similar cards from other airlines.

 - Lots of ways to earn rewards: You’ll earn 2 points per dollar spent at gas stations, on local transit (like Uber or mass transit), and on any purchases made with United (including baggage fees and the ticket itself).
 You’ll earn 3 points per dollar spent on your first $1,500 worth of groceries until the end of Sept.
 2021.

 - 25% rebate on inflight purchases: You’ll get a statement credit for 25% back when you buy food, Wi-Fi, or beverages while on board a United Airlines flight.

 - No blackout dates on rewards redemptions: Award flight redemptions for the primary cardholder are unlimited.
 As long as there’s still a seat being sold on a flight, you’ll be able to use your points to pay for it.

 - Restaurant purchases don’t earn extra rewards: Many of this card’s competitors offer extra points for purchases made at restaurants.
 With the United Gateway card you’ll earn extra points on grocery spending for a limited time, and for a limited amount of spending, but not on dining out.

 One of the best things about the United Gateway Card is its sign-up bonus.
 If you spend at least $1,000 within the first three months after opening the card, you’ll earn a bonus of 20,000 MileagePlus points.

 How far that’ll take you varies, but for a rough estimate, we judge that this is worth about $438 toward airfare.
 That’s more than twice as much as competing no-annual-fee airline credit cards are offering right now.